SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 ---

 People are clamoring for an end to "restrictions", by which they mean masks and closures.
+And, of course, vaccination mandates.
 They're eager to be done with COVID-19, whether COVID-19 is done with them or not.
 Does _any_ of that make sense?
-Well&hellip; _some_ of it.
+Well&hellip; _some_ of it&hellip; _maybe._

 ## NPIs, Vaccinations, and Political Blinders